erikvold/sensor21-netatmo/README.md

 21 join
 ```

-### Step 2: Clone the repository
+### Step 2: Clone the repository and run setup
 Clone the sensor21 repository, and run the setup script.
 You will be asked for user input multiple times.

 ``` bash
 cd ~/